TOOP4EU/toop-commander/README.md

   cat file1 file2 file3 ...    print contents of the provided files

+  search-dp-by-country -t      Check the availability of the "/search-dp-by-country" endpoint of the configured connector.

-  id-query -c <COUNTRY_CODE> -d <docType>
+  search-dp-by-country -c <COUNTRY_CODE> -d <docType> [-raw]
-                               Send an id-query to the toop directory via the configured toop-connector
+                               Send an id-query to the toop directory via the configured toop-connector.
+The option "-raw" causes the raw query result to be displayed

+  search-dp-by-dptype -d dpType [-raw]
+                               Send a query for the list of Data Providers with the provided `dpType`.
+The option "-raw" causes the raw query result to be displayed

   run-test -f <TEST_CONFIG_FILE> [-t <TEST_CASE_NAMES>]
                                Run an automated test with respect to its HOCON definition given in <TEST_CONFIG_FILE>.
                                The optional -t parameter specifies the test case names (separated by space) that are specifically